What is Umami? (And Why I’m Writing This)

 CREATE INDEX website_event_website_id_visit_id_created_at_idx ON website_event(website_id, visit_id, created_at);

-This should leave your database in a valid state without needing to downgrade or wipe anything.
+Your database should now be in a valid state without needing to downgrade or wipe anything.

 Option 2: For Fresh Installs